-Inland Revenue Child Support assesses and collects child support from parents not living with their children.
+We assess and collect child support from parents not living with their children.
 We then pass on payments to the person caring for the child or children, or the government, if that person receives a benefit.

 If you are required to deduct child support payments from an employee's pay, we'll send you a notice advising you of the amount to deduct.